cy6erskunk/nsp-reporter-teamcity/README.md

-### This package is deprecated since NSP was shut down in September 2018 (see [blogpost](https://blog.npmjs.org/post/175511531085/the-node-security-platform-service-is-shutting) for the details).Use [npm-audit-reporter-teamcity](https://github.com/cy6erskunk/npm-audit-reporter-teamcity) instead.
+### This package is deprecated since NSP was shut down in September 2018 (see [blogpost](https://blog.npmjs.org/post/175511531085/the-node-security-platform-service-is-shutting) for the details).
+Use [npm-audit-reporter-teamcity](https://github.com/cy6erskunk/npm-audit-reporter-teamcity) instead.

 ---